open-needs/open-needs.github.io/docs/index.rst

     In this scenario **Open-Needs** is only used during build time of the documentation.

     The **Open-Needs client** must be written in the programming language of the documentation framework (e.g. Java).
-    But as the **Open-Needs DB** is written in Python, there is a language independent REST API used for communication.
+    But as the **Open-Needs Server** is written in Python, there is a language independent REST API used for communication.

-    The goal is that the user/developer does not even notice that **Open-Needs DB** is started and stopped during the build.
+    The goal is that the user/developer does not even notice that **Open-Needs Server** is started and stopped during the build.

     .. uml::
        :align: center